 Each "Seed" Project comprises two major components, namely development and collaborative research.
 For the development component, the Education Bureau and schools join hands to plan the curriculum and develop necessary resources and strategies so that the teaching practices can be more aligned with the focuses of curriculum development.
 For the collaborative research component, it is mainly about collecting data of the processes of the curriculum reform as well as the evidence on the impacts on student learning in order to provide reference for refining the curriculum.

-Through collaboration in “Seed” projects, schools, based on their school contexts and practical needs, work closely together with CDI and expert consultants and also disseminate invaluable experiences and outcomes to the public.
-Besides, through seminars, workshops and sharing hands-on experiences by frontline teachers, the professional practices of teachers and capacities of schools could also be enhanced.
-Not only could school heads and teachers become curriculum leaders and instructors but they themselves are also life-long learners.
+Schools, based on their school contexts and needs, can work closely together with the CDI and expert consultants through participating in "Seed" Projects.
+The CDI will disseminate the invaluable experiences gained and outcomes to the public via effective channels (e.g. seminars, workshops and professional development programmes).
+Such experiences will also be developed into exemplars, learning and teaching materials, reports, etc. for other teachers’ reference.
+In the process of participating in the projects, schools find their effectiveness and teachers’ professional capacities being enhanced.
+School heads and teachers become not only curriculum leaders and instructors, but also life-long learners.
 Furthermore, cross-fertilisation of ideas among frontline educators, curriculum developers and other experts in the education field also facilitates the building up of a professional community which sustainably enhances curriculum development to strive for excellence.

 During the implementation of "Seed" Projects, individual teachers may be seconded to the CDI and supply teachers will be provided for the schools concerned so that the seconded teachers can be relieved to assist in developing innovative learning and teaching strategies.